 Margaret Middleton Fund for endangered Australian native vertebrate animals

-This award is now open for applications for 2013.
+This award is now closed for applications for 2013.

 The Fund offers annual Science Grants of up to $15,000 each to support field-based, high-quality ecological research.
 The objective of the grant is to provide financial support for conservation-based research of Australian ecosystems (including off-shore islands and the continental shelf) that ultimately will lead to tangible outcomes for management.
 The scope of the research is open to terrestrial, marine and freshwater research on vertebrate animals.
 Grants are GST exempt.

 The grant is open to postgraduate students and Early Career Researchers (within 3 years of completing their PhD).
 Annual funding is intended for field research over 18-24 months.

 - Applicants must be Australian citizens or permanent residents.
 Applicants should also either be enrolled for a PhD and hold an APA or university scholarship, or be within 3 years of obtaining a PhD and hold a postdoctoral position at a recognised institution e.g. CSIRO or University.

 - The research must address ecological and conservation problems in Australian systems.
 Preference will be given to novel research which deals with empirical field-based data and ecological community processes with possible management implications rather than pure genetic or modelling research.

 - The work should lead to publication in high quality ecological or conservation/management journals.

 Successful grant winners will be expected to present a 1 page progress report of their work to the Secretary after 6 months and a full report within 3 months of the termination of the grant.